nnellans/ado-pipelines-guide/README.md

 - This field is optional.
 The default name of each run will be in this format: `yyyymmdd.xx` where:
   - `yyyymmdd` is the current date
   - `xx` is an iterator, which starts at `1` and increments with each run of the pipeline
-- Expressions are allowed in the value
+- Expressions are allowed in the value in order to make the run name unique

 ## appendCommitMessageToRunName
 ```yaml